maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 And indeed, the small patch of passing the correct MCU ID fixed the problem.

-And we get feedback on the fuses - they are exactly as we want them 9see previous section)!
+And we get feedback on the fuses - they are exactly as we want them (see previous section)!

+Here you see [one LED blinking](https://youtu.be/dpqHkJS7RNk) to prove that the flashing worked.

 I soldered all resistors at the front side - [JLCPCB](https://jlcpcb.com/DMP) will only mount components on one side.
-I moved a LED around to check that all segments are working - only after a successful test I will solder the 7-segments (they overlay the resistors).
+I moved a spare LED around to check that all segments resistors are correctly soldered.

-Here you see [one LED blinking](https://youtu.be/dpqHkJS7RNk) to prove that the flashing worked.
+I want a successful test before I solder the 7-segments since they overlay the resistors.

 ## Problems